 We used the leptonic module of the Lepto-Hadronic Modeling Code~\citep[LeHaMoC;][]{Stathopoulos:2023qoy}, called LeMoC, to model our multi-wavelength dataset.
 LeMoC follows the evolution of relativistic electron populations interacting with magnetic and photon fields within a spherical region, while accounting for synchrotron radiation, synchrotron self-absorption, inverse Compton (IC) scattering, photon-photon absorption, and adiabatic losses.
 In this work, we adapt the code to model GRB afterglows under simplified assumptions.
-We consider the afterglow emission to be dominated by synchrotron and IC radiation produced by shock-accelerated electrons following a power-law (PL) energy distribution.
-The injected electrons accelerated by the shock follow a power-law distribution, expressed as (expressed as $dN/d\gamma \propto \gamma_e^{-p}$), where $p$ denotes the electron spectral index and $\gamma$ represents the electron Lorentz factor.
+We consider the afterglow emission to be dominated by synchrotron and IC radiation produced by shock-accelerated electrons following a PL energy distribution, expressed as $dN/d\gamma \propto \gamma_e^{-p}$, where $p$ denotes the electron spectral index and $\gamma$ represents the electron Lorentz factor.
 At the start of the simulation, electrons are injected once with the electron spectral index $p$ into an expanding spherical region of initial radius $R_{e}$.
 The comoving magnetic field $B$ is assumed to remain constant throughout the evolution.
 We further assume that the fraction of the total energy in the shocked region that accelerates electrons into a PL distribution, $\epsilon_{\rm e}$, does not vary with time.
-The minimum and maximum Lorentz factor of the injected electrons is given by $\gamma_m$ and $\gamma_{\text{max}} \approx \left( \frac{6 \pi q_e}{\sigma_T B} \right)^{1/2}$, where $q_e$ is the electron charge and $\sigma_T$ is the Thomson cross section, respectively.
+The minimum and maximum Lorentz factors of the injected electrons are given by $\gamma_m$ and $\gamma_{\text{max}} \approx \left( \frac{6 \pi q_e}{\sigma_T B} \right)^{1/2}$, where $q_e$ is the electron charge and $\sigma_T$ is the Thomson cross section, respectively.
 This setup enables the computation of broadband spectra at different epochs by exploiting the self-similar dynamics of relativistic blast waves in a cold medium~\citep{1976PhFl...19.1130B}.